 There are two types of key-values:

-- Predefined key-values: These are used when the range of values is limited and are already known to the publisher.
+Predefined key-values: These are used when the range of values is limited and is already known to the publisher.
 For example, when you want to target an audience within a particular age group of 25-40, you will use predefined key-values.

 How Key-value Targeting Works